gordon-cs/gordon-360-api/README.md

     -   Use the clipboard to make of copy of the _access-token_ value (do not include the double quotes, just copy the long string of characters between the quotes)
     -   Click on the "+" tab near the top of the window to open a new request frame
-    -   Leave "GET" as the request type and enter in an appropriate API URL (e.g. `http://localhost:5555/api/memberships/activity/AJG`
+    -   Leave "GET" as the request type and enter in an appropriate API URL (e.g. `http://localhost:5555/api/memberships/activity/AJG`, or `http://localhost:5555/api/profiles/360.studenttest/`).
+Note that a trailing slash is needed after the last parameter value.
     -   Just below the URL, click on "Headers" and enter the following key/value pairs replacing _access-token_ with the token string you copied:

         | Key             | Value                               |